 Sanchez-Le Guédard Cumières 1er Cru Rosé de Saignée

 Sanchez-Le Guédard Cumières 1er Cru Grand Réserve

 Sanchez-Le Guédard are a new discovery for me and newish entrants into the Special Club.
 Cumières is an interesting village with a great south facing slope with fairly deep soils.
 The style is powerful, almost brutal.
 Sanchez-Le Guédard are organic and work fairly naturally.
 Impressive, especially the Club and Rosé .

 Pol Roger Brut (Bottle)

 Lanson Green Label Bio

 Over the past 30 or so years, Lanson have been consistently one of my least favourite houses, so I leapt at tasting these two.
 No really, I did.
-You see last summer at Wimbledon there had been a monumental screw-up to do with the catering at the opening party of the new roof at Court no 1.
+You see last summer at Wimbledon, there had been a monumental screw-up to do with the catering at the opening party of the new roof at Court no 1.
 Following a complaint, we were offered a bottle of Champagne.
 GREAT.
 (Turned out to be Lanson, shit…) We duly collected aforementioned bottle and were offered this Green Labelled jobby.
 Hmm, why not? …. and it was lovely, fresh and profound.
-It’s also a Cumières, from the old Le Clerc-Briant bio-dynamic vineyards.
+It’s also a Cumières, from the former Le Clerc-Briant bio-dynamic vineyards.